Sudbury Daystarter: Everything you need to start your Tuesday

 - Larch Street will be reduced to one lane until August 29 for patch work.

-- Culvert replacements will reduce traffic to one lane on Moose Mountain Mine Road in Capreol starting Monday.
+- Culvert replacements has reduced traffic to one lane on Moose Mountain Mine Road in Capreol

-- Frood Road will be closed between Kathleen and Jean streets for water main installations until mid-August.
+- Frood Road will be closed between Kathleen and Jean streets for water main installations until the end of September.
 Local and emergency vehicles will be able to get through, but other traffic will be directed by detour signs.

 - Delays are also expected on Big Nickel Mine Road as construction work continues in the area.

 - Sanitary sewer upgrades, new curbs and new sidewalks will cause reductions in traffic lanes in the area of Highway 69 North (MR80) and Main Street (MR15) to Cecile Street in Val Caron.
 A reduction in lanes will be necessary until work wraps up at the end of October.

 See problems on the roads or highways?
 Send a note to @Sudburytraffic on Twitter, or phone the CBC Sudbury traffic line 705-670-3191.